-IPP 4.1 requires Victorian public sector organisations to take reasonable steps to protect the personal information they hold from misuse, loss, unauthorised modification, and unauthorised disclosure.
-To comply with IPP 4.1, organisations should anticipate foreseeable security risks to the personal information they hold and take reasonable precautions to reduce those risks.
+IPP 4.1 requires Victorian public sector organisations to take reasonable steps to protect the personal information they hold from misuse, loss, and unauthorised access, modification and disclosure.
+To comply with IPP 4.1, organisations should anticipate foreseeable security risks to the personal information they hold and take reasonable precautions to protect the information from those risks.

 ‘Reasonable’ information security measures should be identified and implemented based on the outcomes of a risk assessment conducted on the organisation’s information assets.1This risk-based approach gives organisations flexibility to select and tailor security measures and controls specific to the circumstances and risks they have to manage.
 Because risk is dynamic and will change when the organisation’s information practices change, for example, when new technologies are adopted or staff responsibilities change, organisations should periodically review their information security risks and assess if the steps they take to manage those risks remain ‘reasonable’.

 If a Victorian public sector organisation fails to take ‘reasonable steps’, it breaches IPP 4.1.
 The discussion about IPP 4.1 in this section of the Guidelines is divided into three parts:

 - The first part, ‘Determining whether a security measure is required by IPP 4’, outlines factors relevant to determining whether a certain ‘step’ is required by IPP 4.1.
 This discussion will be useful when an organisation is considering implementing particular information security measures or responding to a privacy complaint that alleges that a failure to implement a particular security measure amounts to a breach of IPP 4.1.
 The organisation might be asking itself: would that particular security measure have been reasonable?
 May we have breached IPP 4.1 by deciding not to implement that measure?